-What Exactly is COSHH?
+What exactly is COSHH?

+A lot of people think that COSHH is just related to chemicals, but this we’re going to set the record straight.
+What exactly is COSHH?
 The term COSHH is short for “Control of Substances Hazardous to Health”, and it is a legal requirement that businesses control these substances in the workplace.
 Under these regulations, all employers must reduce and control exposure to hazardous substances in order to prevent any harm or ill health to their employees.

 Each year, thousands of employees become ill as a result of exposure to hazardous substances.
 But, by following COSHH, businesses can work more safely, save money and be more effective in their operations.
 Together with ensuring that employees remain healthy when carrying out their day-to-day responsibilities.

 The kind of hazardous substances that are present in a workplace will depend on the type of industry a company specialise in.
 For example, if you run a restaurant or bar, then you will have heavy-duty cleaning chemicals present within your business.
 On the flip side on this, if your business specialises in carpentry, then wood dust and adhesives will be present.